QoS Monitoring Software

-Effortlessly configure, monitor, and report on QoS
+Effortlessly configure, monitor, and report on Quality of Service (QoS)

 Why is QoS Configuration and Monitoring Important

-QoS can stop traffic that appears compromised, comes from a specific country, or fails to meet the policy standards.
+Quality of Service can stop traffic that appears compromised, comes from a specific country, or fails to meet the policy standards.
 It can provide special prioritization markers in the IP header for encrypted traffic for further examination.

 QoS Prevents Network Congestion

-when a segment of the network is at risk of congestion, low-priority packets will be dropped to keep high-priority packets on track.
+When a segment of the network is at risk of congestion, low-priority packets will be dropped to keep high-priority packets on track.
 This adjustment is called Weighted Random Early Detection (WRED).

-QoS reduces Latency
+QoS Reduces Latency